-- 1) Examination and evaluation includes two components: - Audits independently evaluate whether business processes are accomplishing university objectives as intended and identify ways to improve those processes. - Investigations gather, analyze, and present information related to allegations of individual fiscal misconduct. - 2) Counsel participate on committees or engage in other advisory services to provide information and advice to management. - 3) Education provide informal and formal opportunities to help the university community understand and use sound business practices to achieve its objectives, particularly those that mitigate the risk of error and misuse.
+- Assessments gather, analyze, and independently evaluate whether compliance programs and initiatives are accomplishing university objectives sufficient to meet the associated requirements. - 2) Counsel participate on committees or engage in other advisory services to provide information and advice to management. - 3) Education provide informal and formal opportunities to help the university community understand and use sound business practices to achieve its objectives, particularly those that mitigate the risk of error and misuse.